Course Descriptions: M.A./Ph.D. Program in Depth Psychology with Specialization in Somatic Studies

 DPS 850, 2 units

-This course reviews new approaches to trauma therapy, the treatment of PTSD, ADHD, and other symptoms that are now being looked at from the perspective of a holistic integrative approach.
-The course also focuses on the nature of the healing process, including a review of health care practices within diverse cultural systems and historical contexts.
+This course reviews new approaches to the treatment of post-traumatic stress, and addresses related symptoms from a holistic integrative perspective.
+The course also focuses on the nature of the recovery process, including a review of health care practices within diverse cultural systems and historical contexts.

 DPS 952, 2 units